 Irregular bleeding, spotting, or breakthrough bleeding is common when first taking birth control pills.
 People should continue to take the pills regularly at the same time each day but seek medical advice if the bleeding does not stop after a few months.

 Spotting will often subside with the continued and regular use of birth control pills.
-Anyone who is still experiencing spotting after 6 months of taking the pill should speak to a doctor.
+Anyone who is still experiencing spotting after a few months of taking the pill, or is concerned about the bleeding, should speak with a doctor.

-The doctor may recommend a different type of pill or investigate other possible causes of the bleeding.
+When a person experiences breakthrough bleeding, their doctor may recommend a different type of pill or investigate other possible causes.

-Doctors do not fully understand why spotting occurs at this time.
+Doctors do not fully understand why spotting occurs.
 One possible reason is that an increase in progestin leads to changes in the lining of the uterus, called the endometrium.

 Progestin may thin the endometrial lining, which can cause some bleeding initially.
 A thinner lining helps prevent pregnancy as a fertilized egg cannot implant as effectively.

 Other potential causes of spotting while on the pill include:

 - Forgetting to take a pill for a day or more.